Online Submissions

 Initial Submission or Invited Resubmission

 The RAND Journal of Economics welcomes unsolicited manuscripts.
-Manuscripts should be double spaced, with figures and tables embedded within the text near the first reference of the figure or table.
+Manuscripts should be double spaced, with full resolution figures and tables embedded within the text near the first reference of the figure or table.
 All manuscripts must include an abstract of no more than 100 words and the main text must be no more than 40 pages, exclusive of appendices or references.
-All files must be in PDF format.
+Appendices for publication and references combined should be no longer than 10 pages.
+The total number of pages per manuscript must be no more than 50.
+All files must be in Word or LaTeX format.
 For more information about submission guidelines, please visit the RAND Journal of Economics Style Guide

 Supporting Information

-Supporting information is not essential to the article but provides greater depth and background and may include tables, figures, videos, datasets, etc. This material can be submitted with your manuscript, and will appear online, without editing or typesetting.
-Guidelines on how to prepare this material and which formats and files sizes are acceptable.
-Please note that the provision of supporting information is not encouraged as a general rule.
-It will be assessed critically by reviewers and editors and may not be accepted.
+Provision of supporting information (material that is not essential to the article but provides additional information such as tables, figures, proofs, datasets, etc.) is not encouraged as a general rule.
+This material can be submitted with your manuscript, and may appear online, without editing or typesetting.
+Please see these guidelines on how to prepare this material and which formats and files sizes are acceptable.
+Any supporting information may be assessed critically by reviewers and editors and may not be accepted.

 Pre-Submission Resources